Eddie Koiki Mabo Library Art Exhibition

 The event enables Library and Information Services staff, students and visitors the opportunity to participate in the JCU Reconciliation Action Plan in a broad public manner.
 As a vibrant celebration, the exhibition enlivens our public space and generates conversation not only about the art but also the building name, the man behind it, the importance of Aboriginal and Torres Strait Islander peoples, and to recognise and value cultural diversity as an asset which enriches the life of the university community.

-In 2020, James Cook University Library & Information Services will be hosting an Artist Residency Program - Drawn to the Mabo Library - which will take place in the Eddie Koiki Mabo Library, including Special Collections and the surrounding grounds of the Townsville Campus.
+In 2020, James Cook University Library & Information Services is hosting an Artist Residency Program - Drawn to the Mabo Library - which will take place in the Eddie Koiki Mabo Library, including Special Collections and the surrounding grounds of the Townsville Campus.

 The intention of this program is to open the Library for artists to interpret and respond visually and creatively to: